asyncapi/generator/docs/template-development.md

 }
 ```

 The default version of your application is always fetched from your asyncapi document.
-The above configuration will help template user to override the existing version with a new version on the command line.
+The above configuration will help the template user to override the existing version with a new version on the command line.
 For example, `-p version=2.0.0`.

 The changes done in the template will be as follows: